-Creatine is a molecule that's produced in the body from amino acids.
-It's primarily made in the liver and to a lesser extent in the kidneys and pancreas.
-It stores high-energy phosphate groups in the form of phosphocreatine which are donated to ADP, regenerating it to ATP, the primary energy carrier in the body.
-This role in energy production is particularly relevant under conditions of high energy demand such as intense physical or mental activity.
+Creatine is a molecule that is produced in the body from amino acids.
+It's primarily made in the liver and (to a lesser extent) in the kidneys and pancreas.
+Creatine stores high-energy phosphate groups in the form of phosphocreatine.
+These phosphate groups are donated to ADP to regenerate it to ATP, the primary energy carrier in the body.
+This role in energy production is particularly relevant under conditions of high energy demand, such as intense physical or mental activity.

 The primary benefit of creatine is an improvement in strength and power output during resistance exercise.
-For this purpose, creatine is well-researched, and the effects are quite notable for a supplement.
+Creatine is well researched for this purpose, and the effects are quite notable for a supplement.
 When used in conjunction with resistance exercise, creatine may modestly increase lean mass.
-It has also been tested for anaerobic running capacity in many studies, the results of which are fairly mixed but generally suggest a small improvement in performance.
+It has also been tested for effects on anaerobic running capacity in many studies, the results of which are rather mixed but generally suggest a small improvement in performance.

-While creatine has been researched far less for cognitive performance than physical performance, it may have benefits in some contexts.
-A reduction in mental fatigue has been observed in various scenarios such as demanding mental activity, sleep deprivation, and traumatic brain injury.
-Creatine may improve working memory, though likely only for those with below-average creatine levels such as vegetarians and the elderly.
-We need more research in these areas and other cognitive measures before creatine can be said to be effective.
+Although creatine has been researched far less for cognitive performance than physical performance, it may have benefits in some contexts.
+Creatine appears to reduce mental fatigue in scenarios such as demanding mental activity and sleep deprivation.
+Creatine may also improve working memory, though likely only for people with below-average creatine levels, such as vegetarians and older adults.
+More research is needed in these areas and on other cognitive measures before creatine can be said to be effective.

-When taken without sufficient water, stomach cramping can occur.
-Diarrhea and nausea can occur when too much creatine is taken at once, in which case doses should be spread out throughout the day and taken with meals.
+Stomach cramping can occur when creatine is supplemented without sufficient water.
+Diarrhea and nausea can occur when too much creatine is supplemented at once, in which case doses should be spread out over the day and taken with meals.

 What is the best form of creatine?

 Although several forms of creatine have been investigated, there is no indication that there is a best form.
 With that said, it's important to highlight that creatine monohydrate has the most evidence behind it to support its efficacy.